jjuhh/single_cell_Dynamic_eQTL/README.md

 1. Generating cell lineage and Lineage Quantile
 2. Conducting eQTL analysis using mixed model with interaction term (genotype X lineage[pseudotime]).
 We use linear model and quadratic model to cover various biological scenario.
+3. Multiple correction and plotting results.
+We conduct a lot of gene-SNP pairs, so before interpreting results, you have to correction the Pvalues from eQTL analysis(stpe 2).
+We use lose correction method, BH, and plot results by boxplot (lineage Quantile ~ gene expression value) when BH < 0.05.
+If you think the correction methods too lose, you can modify that methods.

 # Make Env
 Download conda environment from this repository